Dyrutter/anime_recommendations/README.md

 This is an example of creating anime an recommendation system.
 MLOps are incorporated using MLflow, Weights and Biases (wandb), and FastAPI.
 The workflow is:

-1) Download raw data and save as wandb artifacts
+1) Download raw data and save it as wandb artifacts
 2) Clean and engineer the data and save it as wandb artifacts
 3) Create and train an embedding-based neural network
 4) Recommend anime according to similar anime